manojakondi/automation-scripts/README.md

 - Available Free Space on /tmp
 - Available Free Space on Workspace

-> The script is available at [check_jenkins_node] (https://github.com/manojakondi/jenkins-scripts/blob/master/check_jenkins_node).
+> The script is available at [check_jenkins_node](https://github.com/manojakondi/jenkins-scripts/blob/master/check_jenkins_node).
 Please do have a look.